PhoenixGreen/Cypherpunk-Times/Revisions-23-24/Revision-September-2023.md

 ## Site Admin
 Reporting Structure: Completion Date - Work undertaken - Link or detailed description
-* Website backup - ??LINK?? - This work is now being handle by Bee and bochinchero
-* Communications - ??
-* Creator onboarding - ??
+* Communications - Tallamericano is now helping to manage and produce content for the cypherpunktimes twitter account.
+The idea is they will work with the Vanguard group to coordinate social media efforts.
+* Creator onboarding - I've reached out to several creators and communites to add content to CT including Dash, Siacoin, Digibyte, Zcash.
+Firo is still the only project actively engaging with the project.
+I'm aining to start bringing in content as part of the editors role, to get the ball rolling.
+I just need the given permissions.
-* Website edits and admin - ??
+* Website edits and admin - Currently I'm putting together some design documents for theme and menu improvements

 ## Social Media Campaigns
 Reporting Structure: Post Title – Campaign Type – Start Date – End Date